malekbenz/malekbenz/_posts/2019-06-28-Sql-Server-Remove-duplicated-rows.md

 ```
-WITH TempEmp (ID,rowNumber)
+WITH TempTable (ID,rowNumber)
 AS
 (
 	SELECT ID,ROW_NUMBER() OVER(PARTITION by ID ORDER BY ID)
 	AS rowNumber
 	FROM CASNOS
 )
---& then delete Duplicate Rows
+--Then delete all Duplicate Rows

-DELETE FROM TempEmp
+DELETE FROM TempTable
 WHERE rowNumber > 1